DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-04-29-adding-date-of-birth-to-the-add-mentor-flow.md

 We also include a message highlighting users must notify their mentors that they have added them to the service:

-> I confirm that [mentor name] has been informed that the Department for Education will store their information in line with the [privacy notice (opens in new tab)](https://www.gov.uk/government/publications/privacy-information-education-providers-workforce-including-teachers/privacy-information-education-providers-workforce-including-teachers#using-your-data-to-maintain-a-list-of-teachers).
+> I confirm that {mentor name} has been informed that the Department for Education will store their information in line with the [privacy notice (opens in new tab)](https://www.gov.uk/government/publications/privacy-information-education-providers-workforce-including-teachers/privacy-information-education-providers-workforce-including-teachers#using-your-data-to-maintain-a-list-of-teachers).
 They have been provided with a copy of this notice for reference.